Expert advice, investigations and advocacy for regulators

 Tribunal advocacy

-Our clients benefit from specialist advocacy from our in-house barristers and solicitors before Investigating Committees, Conduct and Competence Committees, Fitness to Practise Panels, Registration Appeals Panels and other tribunals.
-Our regulatory barristers and solicitors appear daily before various professional regulatory tribunals.
+Our clients benefit from specialist advocacy from our in-house barristers and solicitors before Interim Orders, Committees, Professional Conduct Committees, Competence Committees, Fitness to Practise Panels, Registration Appeals Panels and other tribunals.
+Our regulatory barristers and solicitors appear weekly before various professional regulatory tribunals.

 Appeals and judicial reviews

-Our regulatory law experts provide support and representation in appeals to internal review panels, First-tier Tribunals, the High Court and Court of Appeal, as well as with judicial reviews and referrals by the Professional Standards Authority (PSA).
+Our regulatory law experts provide support and representation in appeals to internal review panels, First-tier Tribunals and the High Court.

 Statutory frameworks, drafting and governance